DavinCNorgard/CSC322-Project2/README.md

 ### Step 3
 Writing the SMT output into `solution.txt` file containing the solved KenKen:
 ```
-./smt2kenken <model.smt >solutions.txt
+./smt2kenken <model.smt >solution.txt
 ```
-This takes in the model.smt created by `mathsat` and outputs the solution to the KenKen puzzle into `solutions.txt`
+This takes in the model.smt created by `mathsat` and outputs the solution to the KenKen puzzle into `solution.txt`

 ### Step 4
 Now that you have the solved KenKen puzzle in `solution.txt`, you can view it in the terminal using `cat` command: